See groundbreaking limited edition design work at this inaugural creative ...

 Ride through the Mother City under the light of the full moon with a pack of two-wheeled lunatics!

-The only thing religious about Cape Town’s Moonlight Mass – scheduled this month for Tuesday, 17 December 2013 – is the pious devotion participants hold for the event.
-Though temporarily cancelled earlier this month, the regular full moon bike ride is back on track to raise awareness for cycling as a viable transportation alternative, much in the same vein as the Cape Town Naked Bike Ride did.
+The only thing religious about Cape Town’s Moonlight Mass – scheduled this month for Sunday, 16 March 2014 – is the pious devotion participants hold for the event.
+The regular full moon bike ride aims to raise awareness for cycling as a viable transportation alternative, much in the same vein as the Cape Town Naked Bike Ride did.

 This full moon cycle isn’t aimed at lycra-clad leg-shaved speed freaks, but Capetonians who commute using the good ol’ bicycle.
 The ride highlights the fact that Cape Town has an embarrassingly high carbon emission rate that can be offset by using greener transportation methods.